 10. Uganda's People

 Uganda's wildlife and scenery are not the only draw cards to visit.
-The people themselves are certainly one of the highlights of my trip.
-Having travelled extensively around the globe I can honestly say I have been to very few places where the people have been as friendly and welcoming as I experienced in Uganda.
-No trip to Uganda would be complete without taking the time to experience the wonderful people that live there through the various cultural interactions such the Batwa Pygmy experience or visiting the markets and restaurants in towns and villages and etc.
+The people themselves were certainly one of the highlights of my trip.
+Having travelled extensively around the globe, I can honestly say I have been to very few places where the people have been as friendly and welcoming as I experienced in Uganda.
+No trip to Uganda would be complete without taking the time to experience the wonderful people that live there through the various cultural interactions such the Batwa Pygmy experience or visiting the markets and restaurants in towns and villages.